How to Check if You Have a Travel Ban in the UAE

 Step 1: Download the Dubai Police App

-Dubai Police app can be downloaded from Apple App Store and Google App Store.
-The app is developed compatible with both android and iOS devices and can be download for free of charge.
+Dubai Police app can be downloaded from the Apple App Store and the Google App Store.

 Step 2: Open the App and Find the Travel Ban Service